PLANET MOIRA AUTHOR KILLED

 Award winning writer and local New Grace celebrity Shioban McCarthy, age 68, killed in her Godfrey home.

-Mrs. McCarthy is the author of the science fiction trilogy Planet Moira, in which a young woman leads a band of rebels fighting to take back her planet from alien invaders.
+Mrs. McCarthy is the author of the science fiction trilogy Planet Moira, in which a young woman leads a band of rebels in a fight to take back her planet from alien invaders.
 Filming is set to begin for the first book in the series before the end of the year.

 On Saturday night an anonymous call was received by 911 operator Melody Hoffman.
 The caller stated they witnessed Shioban McCarthy enter her home, heard screaming and saw someone running through the yard.
 Police arrived four minutes later.
 Ms. McCarthy was found dead, bound to a chair with a dishcloth stuffed in her mouth and a wound on her head.
 Upon examination of the home it appeared it had been searched.
 A window was found broken and the inner frame cut out.
 Detective Malcolm Corley said, “We believe the burglar cut out the frame to avoid setting off the alarm, which would have occurred had the window be raised.”